08 September 2020

 The introduction of web and mobile applications turned out to be a pivotal moment for Flyo.
 It helped the company increase their customer service efficiency by 560%.

-Story #2: Getting rid of the technical debt and refactoring the existing system
+Story #2: Getting rid of the technical debt and refactoring an existing system

 Speakers Corner is a leading international booking service with over 7.500 keynote speakers.
 For years, they have been working using a custom platform but, after some time, the system turned out to be inefficient.
 In order to grow and attract high-quality customers, Speakers Corner decided to develop a new solution.
 Let’s give the floor to the managing director of Speakers Corner – Nick Gold (and here’s the full interview with him for you to check):

 “We wanted to get some people who understood how to develop the system properly, get them involved, get them to be our partners – to make sure that as we grow, they will grow with us so we can develop some amazing ideas together.
 To be honest, there are a lot of people who are able to develop code but the real value is an understanding of the business process.”

 And guess what.
 We were those guys – with the necessary experience, trying (with success) to understand Speakers Corner’s needs and business process.
 After a thorough analysis of the Speakers Corner system, we managed to track down the elements requiring immediate improvement and we rebuilt the system to make sure it would meet the requirements of users.